kudocc/demo/URLSessionTest/README.md

-# Set up a http server with Basic auth and HTTPS support
+# Set up a http server with Basic authentication and HTTPS support

+1. Nowadays I'm reading the source code of AFNetworking, I found that the delegate of `NSURLSession` only handle server trust authentication challenge(`NSURLAuthenticationMethodServerTrust`).
+I want to find out how it handle basic authentication.
+2. I want to set up a HTTPS server to help me learn the priciples in HTTPS.

-# Basic auth
+# Basic authentication

+Reference from the two links. [link1](http://httpd.apache.org/docs/current/howto/auth.html) [link2](http://openwetware.org/wiki/Apache_basic_authentication)

 Go to `/etc/apache2`, edit httpd.conf file.